MFR6340/theenglishextension.org/young-world-1/unit-2: My Body.md

 <img src="https://imgur.com/22Vjo0J.png" width="25%" />

 Jim Abbott was born without a hand.
-Despite this imHe became a famous American baseball pitcher for both the Los Angeles Angels the New York Yankees where he threw a no-hitter game in 1993.
+Despite this important body part, he dreamed of becoming a baseball player.
+This ibook tells the inspirational true story of how He became a famous American baseball pitcher and played for both the Los Angeles Angels the New York Yankees and the US Olympics team.   where he threw a no-hitter game in 1993.
 He won a gold medal with the 1988 Summer Olympics team.
 Only available used.

 <a href="https://www.amazon.com/Jim-Abbott-Against-Scholastic-biography/dp/0590435035" rel="nofollow"> Buy on Amazon</a>